shahian/18-Key-Design-Patterns/README.md

 the Proxy design pattern is based on the concept of a stand-in actor, also known as a proxy, representing another object and controlling access or actions to it.

 In the Proxy pattern, the proxy object acts as an intermediary between the client code and the real subject (the object being proxied).
 The proxy can perform additional tasks such as caching, lazy loading, or validation before forwarding requests to the real subject.
 The proxy can also restrict access to certain methods or properties of the real subject.

+The main advantage of using the Proxy pattern is that it allows for more flexible and secure communication between objects.
+It can improve performance by deferring expensive operations until they are actually needed, and it can simplify the interface of complex objects by providing a simpler API through the proxy.
 ***

 ### chain